 When you announce your fee increase to clients, highlight how it benefits them as much as possible.
-The more value added for them, the sweeter the deal and the more understanding they are likely to be.
-Consider what you can add to your product/service that doesn’t hurt your profit margin but makes a big impression on your client, such as additional support, increased availability, shorter turnaround or advisory annual strategic forward-planning meetings to discuss their business performance and goals.
+The more value-added for them, the sweeter the deal and the more understanding they are likely to be.
+Consider what you can add to your product/service that doesn’t hurt your profit margin but makes a big impression on your clients, such as additional support, increased availability, shorter turnaround or advisory annual strategic forward-planning meetings to discuss their business performance and goals.

 Demonstrate your value

 If you’re thinking a lot about how to announce a fee increase to clients without losing them, the first thing that you always have to do is to make sure that you are over-delivering first.
 If you’re providing incredible value and your client is really impressed with your work, then communicating a price increase will be much easier for them to swallow.
 As a rule of thumb, the first 100 days is the ideal amount of time that you can demonstrate your value.

 Offer them an alternative

 You want your conversation about your fee increase to be focused on value rather than price, so give your clients two options: a new higher-tier plan with the additional features and level of service that you mentioned OR a second, lesser-priced option which is a little less expensive than what they currently pay but it covers the bare minimum of what they need.
 By giving your clients this choice, it highlights that your prices reflect the value that you bring.